History of Monica Lewinsky in Timeline

 In January 1998, Monica Lewinsky submitted an affidavit in the Paula Jones case denying any physical relationship with President Clinton.

-On August 17, 1998, President Clinton defended his previous statements by saying, "it depends on what the meaning of the word 'is' is".
+On August 17, 1998, President Clinton defended his previous statements about his relationship with Monica Lewinsky as truthful, arguing about the meaning of the word 'is'.

 1998: Truth and Context Lost